 Your geography can increase your risk of facing a catastrophe.
 And that means you could find yourself without coverage at the moment you need it most.

 But you don’t have to move or risk losing your home when disaster strikes.
-Many insurance providers offer catastrophic coverage, either as standalone policies or endorsements you can add to your home insurance.
-You can even buy catastrophic coverage for the peril you are most likely to face in your area.
+Many insurance providers offer catastrophe insurance, either as standalone policies or endorsements you can add to your home insurance.
+You can even buy catastrophe coverage for the peril you are most likely to face in your area.

 For instance, floods are a bigger problem than most homeowners realize.
-FEMA estimates that just an inch of water can cause $23,635 in damage to just the home.
+The Federal Emergency Management Agency estimates that just an inch of water can cause $25,000 in damage to a home.
 The increasing likelihood of floods and cost of flood loss makes flood insurance a smart move for most homeowners.

 Even if you think your home is in the clear, your mortgage lender may not.
-It may require catastrophic coverage to protect the investment.
+It may require catastrophe insurance to protect its investment.

-Costs for catastrophic coverage vary by insurer and area.
+Costs for catastrophe insurance vary by insurer and area.
 In general, the greater the risk, the higher the cost.
 Take Florida, for example.
-Areas along the coast have a high risk for hurricane, flood, and earth movement, so the cost is probably higher than a landlocked area in the Midwest.
+Areas along the coast have a high risk for hurricane, flood, wildfires, and earth movement, so the cost is probably higher than a landlocked area in the Midwest.

 Certain locations may also have to deal with special deductibles, like Texas’s designated catastrophe area.
-Hurricane risk is high for the 14 counties in this area, so homeowners usually have a hurricane deductible on top of the standard flat deductible.
-Depending on where your home is, a hurricane deductible can be as much as 10 percent of your home’s insured value.
+Hurricane risk is high for the 14 counties in this area, and that can make it difficult for homeowners to get home insurance.
+Moreover, coverage in this area likely has a hurricane deductible on top of the standard flat deductible.
+Depending on where your home is, a hurricane deductible can be as much as 10% of your home’s insured value.

 To keep costs down:

-Not sure if your home needs catastrophic coverage?
-A Kin agent can help your evaluate your risk and pick the appropriate coverage.
+Not sure if your home needs catastrophe coverage?
+A Kin agent can help you evaluate your risk and pick the appropriate coverage.
+Contact us today!